CumulusNetworks/docs/content/cumulus-vx/_index.md

 ## Virtual Machines

 Cumulus VX runs in a virtual machine (VM) on a standard x86 environment.
-The VM is a 64-bit operating system, built on the same foundation as {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux">}}, that runs Debian Linux with `virtio` drivers for network and HDD interfaces as well as the logical volume manager (LVM).
+The VM is a 64-bit operating system, built on the same foundation as {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux">}}, and runs Debian Linux with `virtio` drivers for network and HDD interfaces as well as the logical volume manager (LVM).

 Five versions of the virtual disk image are available for use across various hypervisors: